axd1967/lander/README.md

 This phase can occur after touchdown, or after abort.

-The ascent stage separates from the descent stage, and the task is to reach orbit.
+The ascent stage separates from the descent stage, and the task is to reach the CSM that has remained in orbit.

+Output:

+    T: closing speed (km/h)
+    Z: vertical V (km/h)
+    Y: range to CSM (km)
+    X: altitude difference to CSM (m)

-Note: to skip descent phase:
+Note: to skip descent phase and start from surface, execute following steps:

 1. GSB C
 1. 0 STO 6 STO 7